-The Norwegian Petroleum Directorate estimates there to be 8.2 billion Sm3 oil equivalents of remaining oil reserves available for exploitation on the Norwegian continental shelf.
-By comparison, total production up to the end of 2019 amounted to 7.5 billion Sm3.
+The Norwegian Petroleum Directorate estimates there to be 8 billion Sm3 oil equivalents of remaining oil reserves available for exploitation on the Norwegian continental shelf.
+By comparison, total production up to the end of 2020 amounted to 7.8 billion Sm3.

-In other words, more than half of the total extractable petroleum resources still remain on the Norwegian continental shelf for future extraction.
+In other words, around half of the total extractable petroleum resources still remain on the Norwegian continental shelf for future extraction.
 Of this, the Norwegian Petroleum Directorate estimates that 47 per cent is oil and 48 per cent is gas.
 The rest is NGL (natural gas liquids) and condensate.